Sheep are popular on lifestyle farms because they are small and relatively easy to handle and the barriers to entry are small.

 Fly is a disease caused by blowflies laying eggs on the skin which hatch as maggots and eat into the skin causing sores.
 There are several species of blowfly throughout New Zealand, the most aggressive being the Australian green blowfly.
 We recommend Extinosad for the effective killing of maggots and lice.

 Treatment with oral energy drenches are only effective for mild cases if caught in the early stages.
-Franklin Vets will provide you with the best chance for a successful outcome.
+North Canterbury Vets will provide you with the best chance for a successful outcome.
 We can give IV dextrose solution, steroids and fluid therapy for more serious cases.

 Barbers Pole (Haemonchus contortus)